ChannelFinder/pyCFClient/README.md

 # pyCFClient

 A python client library for ChannelFinder.
-Requires python >= 3.8.

 ## Configuration